 If you love the Telecaster body style but you’re someone who typically plays heavier styles, you’ll know that there aren’t a great deal of turn key options, especially at the more affordable end of the market, but this Squier changes all of that.

 The Squier Contemporary Telecaster is extremely reminiscent of the Jim Root signature model, a guitar that sells for a lot more than this Squier.

 It had poplar body construction and was one of the lightest models out of all the guitars we tested.
 There’s no pickguard on this model, giving it a quite a dramatic look with the Pearl White Finish against the black binding.

-We really loved the roasted maple neck.
-It was really nicely finished and offered a comfortable playing experience with its mid size C profile.
+We really loved the roasted-maple neck.
+It was really nicely finished and offered a comfortable playing experience with its midsize C profile.
 The fretboard was also roasted maple, and it felt great under the fingers.
-Unusually for a Telecaster, the fretboard was bound with black plastic binding, which really stood out.
+Unusual for a Telecaster, the fretboard was bound with black plastic binding, which really stood out.

-The fretwork was overall well finished.
-They were all leveled, we found no sharp edges or any kind of fret sprout, but unfortunately, we found the crowns to be a little bit too gritty.
+The fretwork was overall well-finished.
+They were all leveled, we found no sharp edges or any kind of fret sprout, but we unfortunately found the crowns to be a little too gritty.
 This is easily solved with a polish, but it’s still worth mentioning.

 Verdict: The Squier Contemporary Telecaster is effortlessly cool, and nails the hard rock and metal looks as well as it does the tones.
 The SQR pickups were seriously impressive, and with a simple setup and fret polish, this Squier would be a genuine competitor against guitars 2 to 3 times its price.